Asian Chicken Noodle Salad

 This isn’t an overly complicated salad.
 It has just a few ingredients so be sure to hunt out the best and freshest that you can.
-Especially this time of year, make sure you find some really nice fresh snap peas to use.
+Especially this time of year, make sure you find some really nice fresh green beans or snap peas to use.
 It makes a huge difference.

-Also, the original recipe called for boneless skinless chicken breasts, but you know me.
-I try to use bone-in, skin-on when possible.
-I think it’s a lot more flavorful but use whatever you like best.
+Also, the original recipe called for boneless skinless chicken breasts, but I used chicken thighs and they worked even better I think.
+It’s a lot more flavorful, but use whatever you like best.